 - Baggage: Get a personal item for free; pay $30 each way for a checked bag (or $60 each way to Europe).
 No carry-ons allowed unless flying to Europe.

-- Seat Selection: Available for a fee, starting at $10.
+- Advance Seat Assignment: Available for a fee, starting at $10.
 Otherwise, seats are automatically assigned.

 - Boarding: Final boarding group.